5 European cities that are surprisingly good for art (and still quiet)

 Tallinn: Medieval Walls and Modern Creativity Side by Side

 Tallinn’s skyline of spires and red rooftops looks unchanged for centuries, but behind the medieval façades, the city’s art scene has a contemporary edge.
 The Kumu Art Museum, Estonia’s largest, leads the way.
 Its sweeping modern architecture feels like a statement in itself, and inside, the galleries trace Estonian art from the 18th century to the present.
-Spend time on the upper floors - the contemporary works often explore the country’s Soviet past and its independent present with a quiet intensity that lingers.
+Spend time on the upper floors - the contemporary works often explore the country’s Soviet past and its independent present in a interresting way.

 The Old Town is postcard-perfect, but it’s the neighbouring district of Kalamaja where the city’s creative pulse is strongest.
 Once a working-class area of wooden houses, it’s now home to small studios, design shops, and cafés that double as exhibition spaces.
 Walking its streets in the late afternoon, you’ll smell woodsmoke from backyard saunas and see locals heading to the seaside path for a walk before dinner.